glennmurray/sparkstr/README.md

 sparkstr
 ========

 This project holds some examples of [Spark Streaming](http://spark.incubator.apache.org/docs/latest/index.html).
+These are proofs of concepts.